 It really is a shame that there won’t be a sequel

 Sometimes you just stumble upon a great film, one of those cheap horror films that you spot at about number 30 on a DVD chart at the supermarket, 99% of the time they are just awful, but once every so often you find something that you love.
-Hollow is a found footage British horror, following two couples that have traveled to the cottage that Emma (Emily Plumtree) inherited after the death of her grandfather, situated in rural Suffolk, the four combine sorting through the former vicars belongings and sightseeing, whilst looking through some old files, they discover that there is an alarming amount of double suicides associated with the local monastery and the ominous tree that overlooks it.
+Hollow is a found footage British horror, following two couples that have travelled to the cottage that Emma (Emily Plumtree) inherited after the death of her grandfather, situated in rural Suffolk, the four combine sorting through the former vicars belongings and sightseeing, whilst looking through some old files, they discover that there is an alarming amount of double suicides associated with the local monastery and the ominous tree that overlooks it.

-The four attempt to find out more about the monastery, but even the local vicar is evasive when talking about the local area and the suicides, this means that when they stumble upon the monastery when making their way to the beach, they know not to avoid the area.
+The four attempts to find out more about the monastery, but even the local vicar is evasive when talking about the local area and the suicides, this means that when they stumble upon the monastery when making their way to the beach, they know not to avoid the area.

-England, the lack of signal and vandalized phone boxes are common place, so I wouldn’t suggest demonic intervention every time, apart from when there are crosses painted in human blood on the windows, which is the part of the movie you really do start to see just how isolated they are, especially when you still don’t know what it is that they are running from.
+The film uses the camera to great effect, which is somewhere a lot of found footage horror movies fall down, it makes it something that they need, as one of the few pieces of equipment that is still working and their last remaining light source, though living in rural England, the lack of signal and vandalised phone boxes are commonplace, so I wouldn’t suggest demonic intervention every time, apart from when there are crosses painted in human blood on the windows, which is the part of the movie you really do start to see just how isolated they are, especially when you still don’t know what it is that they are running from.

-To the films credit, keeping the identity of what it is that they are running from a secret, helps keep the suspense going, from the moment they first come across the monastery right up until the final shot, with the feeling of dread and fear growing as one by one the group start to go missing, caused by unseen culprits and as it is a found footage film, the cast is small and it relies on the skills of the actors, which in this film, aren’t models, they are regular people, going for a normal holiday that goes wrong and when things do start to happen, they don’t jump straight to the conclusion that it is a demon, instead they try to be logical, right up until they are to scared to think straight, with the gradual building of fear best shown in the acting performances of Emily Plumbtree, as she plays the confused, soon to be married Emma, who you really do get the feeling that she really doesn’t know what to do when she catches her fiancee Sam kissing another woman, mixed in with worrying about the disappearance of James (Sam Stockman) her ex/ best friend who is now stuck in the friend zone and thinking of ways to break Emma and Scott up.
+To the films credit, keeping the identity of what it is that they are running from a secret, helps keep the suspense going, from the moment they first come across the monastery right up until the final shot, with the feeling of dread and fear growing as one by one the group start going missing, caused by unseen culprits and as it is a found footage film, the cast is small and it relies on the skills of the actors, which in this film, aren’t models, they are regular people, going for a normal holiday that goes wrong and when things do start to happen, they don’t jump straight to the conclusion that it is a demon, instead they try to be logical, right up until they are too scared to think straight, with the gradual building of fear best shown in the acting performances of Emily Plumtree, as she plays the confused, soon to be married Emma, who you really get the feeling that she really doesn’t know what to do when she catches her fiancee Sam kissing another woman, mixed in with worrying about the disappearance of James (Sam Stockman) her ex/ best friend who is now stuck in the friend zone and thinking of ways to break Emma and Scott up.